OCA/webkit-tools/report_webkit_archive/README.rst

 Configuration
 	·A system parameter must be set up in order to make the storage possible.
 This parameter must have as key: "archive_reports_path" and as value the absolute path to the directory where the reports will be saved.
 	·Go to Actions -> Reports.
-Two new fields will be displayed: "Archive the file" and "Attachment Name when Archiving".
-Select those reports that you want to be stored by clicking the "Archive the File" flag and set a name for each by typing into the "Attachment Name when Archiving" field.
-This directory must exist.
+Two new fields will be displayed: "Archive the file" and "Save as File Prefix".
+Select those reports that you want to be stored by clicking the "Archive the File" flag and set a name for each by typing into the "Save as File Prefix" field.
+You can use python expression e.g. object.name.
+The directory must exist.
 	·If the directory is not specified or a name for the report has not been provided the file will not be saved into the file system.

 Usage